Chapter 6 : Strong Tea

 "Unless you're here to explain the theory behind human transfiguration, stop staring," I sighed.

 "If you insist.
 You have to really understand what makes up the human body.
 Remember when we were changing rats in fourth year?
 Yeah it was awhile back," he grinned, "but that was like a precursor to this.
-However now, you're changing yourself instead of another animal.
+Now, however, you're changing yourself instead of another animal.
 Think about exactly how--"

 Sirius continued explaining until Lily came back downstairs a half hour later and told him off for helping me cheat.